 Definitions Exchange: An instance of Network Exchange with an interconnect between two or more IT environments.
 A Network Exchange customer may have one or more Exchanges.
 Endpoint: A connectivity point for a given Exchange.
 Under certain circumstances, not all supported Endpoint types will be available at every supported data center.

 The Service.
 CenturyLink Network Exchange Service is a software defined network interface that enables a Customer to connect certain of its CenturyLink contracted environments, including, but not limited to CenturyLink Cloud, Managed Hosting, and colocation within select data centers to enable a virtual secure and private IP connection between the selected environments.
 This connection is referred to as an “Exchange”.
 Additional details and data centers can be found in this Knowledge Base article.
-Customers can provision, modify and/or delete instances of Network Exchange via the Network Exchange User Interface which may be accessed via the Cloud Application Manager platform.
+Customers can provision, modify and/or delete instances of Network Exchange via the Network Exchange User Interface which may be accessed via CenturyLink Cloud or the Cloud Application Manager platform.

 An Exchange allows for connections to multiple environments.
 All environments must be in the same data center except for CenturyLink Cloud, which must be in the same metropolitan area.
 Standard connectivity is based on existing CenturyLink infrastructure (i.e. switches, software, cabling between Network Exchange and existing CenturyLink switches) within the data centers; however for certain Customer contracted environments that are supported by Network Exchange, including colocation, Customer is responsible for ordering cross-connects to complete the physical connectivity for dedicated connections.